tommyli/marsbomber.github.com/_posts/2011-04-02-install-and-setup-gitosis.markdown

 From your local computer, generate (if not done before) and copy the public SSH key to the VPS server.
 Place and name it as "/tmp/id_rsa.pub", then

 {% highlight bash %}
-sudo -H -u git gitosis-init &lt; /tmp/id_rsa.pub sudo chmod 755 /home/git/repositories/gitosis-admin.git/hooks/post-update
+sudo -H -u git gitosis-init < /tmp/id_rsa.pub sudo chmod 755 /home/git/repositories/gitosis-admin.git/hooks/post-update
 {% endhighlight %}